coffee types and varieties

 Of these, Arabica (or coffea arabica) makes up most of the coffee produced every year and is grown in many countries between the Tropic of Capricorn and the Tropic of Cancer.
 Of the other coffee beans types, Robusta, is the only other one grown in significant quantity and it makes up around 30 to 40 percent of global production each year.

-Arabica coffee beans (coffea arabica) are the mainstay of the speciality coffee industry basically because they taste better.
+Arabica coffee beans are the mainstay of the speciality coffee industry basically because they taste better.
 There is a huge diversity of flavours, body and texture compared to any other type of coffee.
 Some of the rarer Arabica coffee, such as Jamaica Blue Mountain, can fetch upwards of £80 per kilo of the raw, unroasted, beans.
 The downside is that the Arabica plant is much more susceptible to pests and diseases, the threat of which is increasing due to climate change.

 Robusta (coffea canephora is its official title) is so-called because it is much more resistant to pests and diseases but has one major drawback - it doesn't taste very good.
 So why, if the flavour is not as nice, do we still grow Robusta in significant quantities?
 Well, it's very cheap to produce because it doesn't need to grow at altitude, contains much more caffeine than Arabica and has a much stronger flavour.
 One of the largest producers of Robusta in the world is Vietnam.